rangsimanketkaew/tensorflow-cpp-api/compile_tensorflow_cpp.md

 ### 2. Install protobuf

-1. Check the version of protobuf that TF is built with
+1. Check the version of protobuf that is supported by TensorFlow
    ```bash
    bazel-bin/external/com_google_protobuf/protoc --version
    libprotoc 3.9.2